Kyushu Foodie Tour 2026

 Tour Day 3: Artisanal Heritage & Fermentation Science (December 4)

+In the afternoon, continue toward Kirishima to explore the world of Japanese fermentation.
 Finish the day in Kagoshima with a hearty dinner featuring the region’s most famous culinary specialty, renowned black pork shabu-shabu.
-This celebrated dish is prized for its incredible tenderness and rich, savory flavor, providing a perfect end to the day’s journey.

 Overnight in Kagoshima: Solaria Nishitetsu Hotel or similar